 - Price: $495 (Kit), $199 (Bare Tool)

 Controlled power – that’s the feeling I’m left with when I set the Hilti SF 10W-A18 down for the day.
-Tackling high stress applications by transferring incredible power smoothly without tearing your arm out of socket is great.
+Tackling high-stress applications by transferring incredible power smoothly without tearing your arm out of the socket is great.
 That’s not all there is.
-Where the drill really sets itself apart from other 1,000+ inch pound torque drills is in that 1st gear.
+Where the drill really sets itself apart from other 1,000+ inch-pound torque drills is in that 1st gear.
 The controlled ability to mix thinset or mortar without burning up the drill breaks through a barrier that’s existed for a long time.
-Once again, Hilti delivers outstanding performance that simply places it on another level all together.
+Once again, Hilti delivers outstanding performance that simply places it on another level altogether.